ruandersMSFT/Compliance/compliance/regulatory/offering-PCI-DSS.md

 ## PCI DSS overview

 The Payment Card Industry (PCI) Data Security Standards (DSS) is a global information security standard designed to prevent fraud through increased control of credit card data.
-Organizations of all sizes must follow PCI DSS standards if they accept payment cards from the five major credit card brands — Visa, MasterCard, American Express, Discover, and the Japan Credit Bureau (JCB).
+Organizations of all sizes must follow PCI DSS standards if they accept payment cards from the five major credit card brands, Visa, MasterCard, American Express, Discover, and the Japan Credit Bureau (JCB).
 Compliance with PCI DSS is required for any organization that stores, processes, or transmits payment and cardholder data.

 ## Microsoft and PCI DSS

 Microsoft completed an annual PCI DSS assessment using an approved Qualified Security Assessor (QSA).
 The auditors reviewed Microsoft Azure, Microsoft OneDrive for Business, and Microsoft SharePoint Online  environments, which include validating the infrastructure, development, operations, management, support, and in-scope services.
 The PCI DSS designates four levels of compliance based on transaction volume.
-Azure, OneDrive for Business, and SharePoint Online are certified as compliant under PCI DSS version 3.2 at Service Provider Level 1 (the highest volume of transactions — more than 6 million a year).
+Azure, OneDrive for Business, and SharePoint Online are certified as compliant under PCI DSS version 3.2 at Service Provider Level 1 (the highest volume of transactions, more than 6 million a year).

 The assessment results in an Attestation of Compliance (AoC), which is available to customers and Report on Compliance (RoC) issued by the QSA.
 The effective period for compliance begins upon passing the audit and receiving the AoC from the assessor and ends one year from the date the AoC is signed.